harmansingh0017/weatherapp/README.md

 6. **HashiCorp Vault:**

    - Implement HashiCorp Vault for storing the dockerhub credentials and accessing it from Jenkins using AppRole credentials.

+7. **Prometheus and Grafana:**

+   - Adds the Prometheus Helm chart repository and Installs Prometheus and Grafana using Helm in the 'prometheus' namespace.